VedantMadane/vedantmadane.github.io/_posts/2026-04-02-shannon-communication-theory-sanskrit.md

 <summary>Theoretical explication</summary>
 <div class="prose-text">

 The logarithmic measure, coined here as लघुकृति (Laghukṛti, the mathematical operation that reduces exponential growth into linear scaling), is convenient for several reasons.
-Parameters of engineering importance, such as time, bandwidth, and the number of relays, tend to vary linearly with the logarithm of the number of possibilities.1 Adding one relay to a group doubles the number of possible states, adding exactly 1 to the base-2 logarithm of this number.
+Parameters of engineering importance, such as time, bandwidth and the number of relays, tend to vary linearly with the logarithm of the number of possibilities.1 Adding one relay to a group doubles the number of possible states, adding exactly 1 to the base-2 logarithm of this number.
 A device with two stable positions, such as a relay or a flip-flop circuit, can store one द्व्यङ्क (bit) of information, as $N$ such devices can store $N$ bits, generating $2^N$ possible states, mirroring the equation $\log_2 2^N = N$.1

 This directly parallels the प्रस्तार (Prastāra, systematic enumeration) algorithm found in Piṅgala's छन्दःशास्त्र.
 To systematically enumerate all possible combinations of a meter containing $N$ syllables, Piṅgala utilized a recursive formula utilizing the two fundamental prosodic units: लघु (L) and गुरु (G).6